-Exhaustive research proves that effective collaboration offers significant benefits to an organization.
-Collaborative cultures experience an increase in organizational competitiveness and an improved ability to respond, improved financial performance, higher levels of innovation and product quality, and increased satisfaction amongst employees.1 However, most organizations merely give lip-service to creating a culture of collaboration.
-Perhaps even more concerning is that organizations fail miserably when attempting to structure a collaborative gathering.2
+Exhaustive research strongly suggests that effective collaboration offers significant benefits to an organization.
+Collaborative cultures experience an increase in organizational competitiveness and an improved ability to respond, improved financial performance, higher levels of innovation and product quality, and increased satisfaction amongst employees.1 Studies also stress the importance of fostering a healthy relationship between creativity and innovation as an ongoing interplay between individual and collaborative organizational activity.
+2 However, most organizations merely give lip-service to creating a culture of collaboration.
+Perhaps even more concerning is that organizations fail miserably when attempting to structure a collaborative gathering.3

 Having facilitated thousands of meetings, pitches, workshops, training seminars, and executive strategy discussions throughout my professional life, I have come to important conclusions about how to foster effective collaboration.
 My research has been both academic - with my favorite articles at the bottom of this paper for your reference - and observational, based on my experiences consulting for 40% of the Fortune 100.

 This paper outlines recommendations for the effective facilitation of collaborative meetings as a basis for the evolution of a more dynamic, innovative and creative organizational culture.